buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 #### Concrete Example of Communication

-To give a concrete example of the solution, this section describes a situation, where the distributed authentication mesh helps to protect credentials.
+To give a concrete example of the solution, this section describes a situation, where the distributed authentication mesh helps to protect credentials and eases the process of translating credentials.
 The example can be used to comprehend the concepts of the solution.

 The situation for the example is as follows: